A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 The insta-worthy Tokyu Plaza Omotesando entrance

-Continue exploring the trendy shopping streets – Cat Street is relatively quiet when compared to Takeshita Street, and you’ll find many trendy clothing stores and cute cafes.
+Continue exploring the trendy shopping streets – Cat Street is relatively quiet when compared to Takeshita Street, and you’ll find many trendy clothing stores, vintage stores and cute cafes.

 If you need a snack stop or lunch, around the corner you’ll find Harajuku Gyozaro, a popular restaurant that specialises in dumplings.
 You’ll often see a line out the front (not an uncommon sight in Japan), but it moves quickly and is worth it!